The Mancos school board voted to become a lead plaintiff in a lawsuit against the state March 4.

 As a member of the Colorado Rural Schools Caucus, the Mancos school district would have been a part of the suit anyway.

-But this will give them a poster-child role, Superintendent Brian Hanson said at the Feb.
-24 meeting.
+But this will give them a poster-child role, Superintendent Brian Hanson said.

 The goal is to force the state to increase education funding because it is an election year.